Code-Institute-Submissions/EdShackleton-milestone-project-2/README.md

 I deployed the project using Github.

 I regularly pushed my code to Github to keep it up-to-date and safe.

+There were 2 bugs I picked up after deploying the page: the first was the absence of a background image.
+I later learned that it was the file path and how Github handles it.
+I simply removed the initial /.
+Secondly was the start again stopped wortking.
+I fixed this easily by updating the link.

 MEDIA